 My hopes for the future are that more people can see the skills and benefits of having people who interpret the world differently oppose to seeing an autistic person as an inconvenience.
 To the autistic people out there, don’t change who you are, keep being you.

-*This blog is based on personal opinion and experience.
+Disclaimer: This blog is based on personal opinion and experience.
 Every autistic person is different from each other, so what I have typed in this post may not apply to you.

-Autism Related Posts:
+Autistic Related Posts: